EAS Update - Effective 1st October 2026

 Changes to Periodic Inspection and Testing

-- A recognised Level 3 qualification, such as: Periodic Inspection and Testing of Electrical Installations (2391-51), Initial and Periodic Inspection and Testing (2391-52), or another equivalent, approved qualification
+- An approved Level 3 qualification, such as Periodic Inspection and Testing of Electrical Installations (2391-51), the Initial and Periodic Inspection and Testing (2391-52), or an equivalent qualification listed on the Electrical Qualification Guide

 Qualification Requirements